 - Involve managers in the process of identifying, evaluating, analyzing and improving performance.

-- Organize training courses to master the concepts and tools of performance management.
+- Organize training courses to master the concepts and tools.

-- Form a Performance Management Committee to approve the performance management policy and tools and to regularly evaluate the changes.
+- Form a Performance Management Committee to approve the policy and tools and to regularly evaluate the changes.

 - Develop information systems to provide all the information needed to manage performance.

-- Regularly evaluate the performance of the performance management process.
+- Also regularly evaluate the performance of the process.